Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 2.2 Factory Division

 2.2.1 – Factory Division rifles are not permitted to be altered or improved in any way from the original factory configuration, except adjusting a factory adjustable trigger and threading /recrowning for the addition of a brake or sound moderator.
-(Due to the practical difficulty in determining if a rifle has been factory threaded or not, this rule has been altered).
 However barrels cannot be reduced in length beyond 25mm of factory spec, re-profiled or altered in any additional way, beyond the ‘simple act’ of threading &/or recrowning.

 2.2.2 – Items may be attached to the rifle, if they require no modification to the rifle.
 This may include: bases, rings, bipods, data cards, extra round holders, bubble levels, etc. Rifles may not be machined or permanently altered to accept these accessories.